-Eric Reeves is a Senior Fellow at Harvard University’s François-Xavier Bagnoud Center for Health and Human Rights.
+Eric Reeves is most recently a Senior Fellow at Harvard University’s François-Xavier Bagnoud Center for Health and Human Rights.
 He has spent the past twenty years working virtually full-time as a Sudan researcher and analyst, publishing extensively both in the US and internationally.
 He has testified several times before the Congress, has lectured widely in academic settings, and has served as a consultant to a number of human rights and humanitarian organizations operating in Sudan.
 Working independently, he has written on all aspects of Sudan’s recent history.
 His book about Darfur (A Long Day’s Dying: Critical Moments in the Darfur Genocide) was published in May 2007.
 He has recently published Compromising with Evil: An archival history of greater Sudan, 2007 — 2012 (available at no cost as an eBook).
 Brief reviews of these books may be found at:

 The contents of this website, as well as other electronic files and hard copy—including a range of Sudan-related publications, written materials, photographs, and maps—are presently being archived in the human rights division of the Thomas J. Dodd Research Center, University of Connecticut Libraries, Storrs, Connecticut.

 As part of his work, Eric Reeves has served as an expert witness in more than a dozen asylum cases involving Darfuris; all were eventually granted political asylum in the United States.

 Finally, Eric Reeves is director of the Sudan Aid Fund, hosted by the Community Foundation of Western Massachusetts (a 501/c/3 organization).
 He has donated all lecture fees, human rights award honoraria, publication stipends, royalties, and other Sudan-related income to the Sudan Aid Fund and directly to humanitarian organizations without a US.
 501/c/3 designation.
 He also donates all gallery proceeds from his woodturnings to Oxfam America and other humanitarian organizations for their urgent work in Darfur and indeed greater Sudan, including South Sudan and South Kordofan.